 Kalanchoe blossfeldiana 'Calandiva'

-Kalanchoe blossfeldiana 'Calandiva' is a bushy, evergreen, succulent perennial up to 1.5 feet (45 cm) tall.
-It bears dense clusters of showy, double flowers that resemble rose blossoms.
-The colors include white, cream, yellow, salmon, light pink, rose, lavender, red and burgundy.
-The double flowers last for at least 6 weeks.
+Kalanchoe blossfeldiana 'Calandiva' is a bushy succulent with dense clusters of showy double flowers that resemble rose blossoms.
+It grows up to 1.5 feet (45 cm) tall.
+The colors of the flowers include white, cream, yellow, salmon, light pink, rose, lavender, red, and burgundy.
+The flowers last for at least six weeks.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).